speedment/speedment-doc/pages/maven.md

 ```

-Here is the installation Component:
+Here is the installation Component that is used to associate the custom `TypeMapper` to the Set of string-based`TypeMapper` objects that exists in the system:

 ``` java
 public final class CustomMappingComponent {